MojtabaHs/PieKit/README.md

 # PieView

-A simple PieView that can show all slices of a Pie  😊.
+A simple Pie view that can show all slices of a Pie  😊.
 Also,

 # It can be animated!